renauddahou/ContosoAir/README.md

 # This project is retired, archived, and no longer supported.
-You are welcome to continue to use and fork the repository.
+You are welcome to continue to use and fork the repository.solo

 # Microsoft.Github CI Demo